cloudposse-archives/reference-architectures/README.md

 1. Commit the changes in `repos/`.
 Open Pull Requests.

-2. Ensure that the nameservers for the service discovery domain (e.g. `ourcompany.co`) have been configured with your domain registrar (e.g. GoDaddy)
+2. Ensure that the name servers for the service discovery domain (e.g. `ourcompany.co`) have been configured with your domain registrar (e.g. GoDaddy)

 3. Delete your root account credentials.
 They are no longer need and should not be used.
 Instead use IAM users.

+4. Request limits for EC2 instances to be raised in each account corresponding to the region you will be operating in.

-4. Consider adding some other capabilities from our service catalog.
+5. Consider adding some other capabilities from our service catalog.

-5. Create your own [`terraform-root-modules`](https://github.com/cloudposse/terraform-root-modules) service catalog for your organization
+6. Create your own [`terraform-root-modules`](https://github.com/cloudposse/terraform-root-modules) service catalog for your organization

 __NOTE:__ *This* repo can be deleted once you're all done and pushed your changes to GitHub.
 The rest of your development will happen inside your infrastructure repos.

 ## Getting Help?

 Did you get stuck?
-Find us on [slack](https://sweetops.cloudposse.com) in the `#geodesic` channe channell
+Find us on [slack](https://sweetops.cloudposse.com) in the `#geodesic` channel.